NCAR/DART/docs/pages/Getting_Started.md

 The [DART Tutorial](Tutorial.md) outlines a step-by-step approach to the concepts of ensemble data assimilation.
-A set of 26 PDF files guides the user through a mathematical introduction to Data Assimilation and the Ensemble Kalman Filter concepts.
+A set of 26 PDF files guides the user through a mathematical introduction to Data Assimilation and Ensemble Kalman Filter concepts.
 If you've been able to build the Lorenz 63 model, you have correctly configured your `mkmf.template` and you are now able to run all of the programs required by the tutorial.